npmurphy/biofilm_pulse/README.md

 ## Supplemental Figures

 ### Supplemental Figure 1
-Figure showing our movie setup biofilms look like normal biofilms.
+Figure showing that biofilms from our live movie assay look like normal biofilms.

 `pdflatex figures/sup_moviebf/sup_moviebf.tex`

 ### Supplemental Figure 2
-Figure showing σB activity gradient over time for WT and two knockout strains.
+Figure showing σB activity gradients over time for WT and two knockout strains.
 The data is the same as used for Figure 2 and can be found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the file `LSM700_63x_sigb.zip`.

 Gradients are computed from single cell data using `analysis/summarise_63x_gradients.py`.